monographhq/robertos-next/README.md

 **View all:** For the nested entries, only show a few (10) then have a button to show the rest of the entries.
 Product implementation is up to you

-**Bonus:** Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, etc).
+**Bonus:** Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, Typescript, etc).

 Once you're finished please invite me to the repo and send a quick email.
 Github username: `moeamaya`